Step 1: Focus on the stage you’re in

 Example: Rebecca wants to start her own business

-Rebecca’s goal: “I want to start my own lawn mowing business.”
+Rebecca’s goal: ‘I want to start my own lawn mowing business.’

 Rebecca loves gardening and mowing lawns.
 Last year, she only mowed the lawn at home.

-Step 4: Create a goal that suits you
+Step 4: Create goals that suits you

 Tell us about your employment goals